How can digital workplaces turn employees into brand ambassadors?

 Creating and conveying useful content is key to establishing trust and keeping your communities informed and engaged.
 This can be achieved by building a communication and content plan, selecting the right channels through which community managers and regular users can get their messages across, and most importantly, continuously analyzing results in order to identify areas of improvement.

 A digital workplace incorporating news and microblog features is ideal for keeping your community up to date with the latest corporate news, announcements and product updates.
 The news articles can be shared in the activity stream of the digital workplace or within private spaces, depending on visibility and permissions settings.
 An added layer of social features – such as the possibility to like, comment, share and pin the news articles for more visibility – pave the way for bottom-up communication and give users a medium through which they can get their voices heard.

-This will ultimately help you create a transparent, inclusive work environment and build trust towards your brand.
+This will ultimately help you create a transparent, inclusive work environment, “make your brand name and logo design popular”, and build trust in your brand.
 According to multiple research studies, these are two important factors that might facilitate your employees’ transition into brand ambassadors.
 The 2019 Edelman Trust Barometer report found that employees who trust their employers are 33% more likely to be engaged and 39% more likely to participate in brand advocacy initiatives.

 Using built-in or third-party analytics tools, you can gather usage and engagement metrics that will help you further understand the behaviour and needs of your employees.
 You can use the data to classify users into different personas based on which content they are most likely to share, how often they share and how they interact with various types of content.